TL;DR

 The prompt mentions "LCIIP Shielding," which we define as Long-term Career & Income Insurance Protection.
 This isn't a single product but a powerful combination of insurance policies that work together with your PMI to create a comprehensive financial shield.
 Burnout doesn't just affect your health; it attacks your income and career.

 When combined, PMI, Income Protection, and Critical Illness Cover create a formidable defence, protecting your health, your income, and your long-term career potential.
-An expert broker like WeCovr can advise on creating a tailored protection package that suits your profession and budget.
+A WeCovr specialist or one of our broker partners can advise on creating a tailored protection package that suits your profession and budget.

-Choosing the right policy from the dozens available can feel overwhelming.
-This is where an independent, FCA-authorised PMI broker like WeCovr becomes an invaluable partner.
+Choosing a strong fit for your needs from the dozens available can feel overwhelming.
+This is where a WeCovr specialist or one of our broker partners becomes an invaluable partner.

 Why use WeCovr?